abhirathmahipal/awesomecode/README.md

 	- Gives directions and the distance from point A to point B.
 	- Kind of like Google Maps.
 	- [Try it out.](https://graphhopper.com/maps/)

+- [Loklak Server](https://github.com/loklak/loklak_server) - Collect, share and dump tweets.
+	- Collect a very large amount of tweets.
+	- Create your own search portal for tweets.
+	- Use it for statistical data.
+	- Easy setup on a host of platforms.
+	- Share data using a P2P network.